mqq-marek/ProjectEuler-254/README.md

   as later we look only for minimal n such that sf(n) = s(f(n)) = i.
   So if we have numbers n0, n1, n2, ... having the same f_value
   we need to find the smallest one and skip all others.
-  Eg 2 = f(2) = f(11) = f(1223) = f(2333).
-So only 2 necessary.
+  E.g., 2 = f(2) = f(11) = f(1223) = f(2333).
+So, we need only 2.
+- Minimal n giving f(n)=i has digits in not decreasing order.
+  If some digits are decreasing like 32 then f(23)=f(32) and 23 < 32
 - If we have sequence od digits d[0],...,d[i], d[i+1], ....d[k] then
 f(d[0]....d[k]) = f(d[0])...f(d[i]) + f(d[i+1]...d[k]) based on f definition
 - If we have minimal n where s(f(n)) = i, then n does not contain 0.
-  We can substitute 10 by 2 because f(10)=f(2) and 2 < 10.
+  We can always substitute 10 by 2 because f(10)=f(2) and 2 < 10.
 We can
   substitute 20 by 12 because f(20)=f(12) and 12 < 20...
-- Minimal n giving f(n)=x has digits in not decreasing order.
-  If some digits are decreasing like 32 then f(23)=f(32) and 23 < 32

-Based on this next method when going to next number for computing f(n) works in a way that next number after 239999 is 244444 not 24000 because all numbers between 24000 and 24443 can be reduced to smaller number which gives the same value, so they were processed earlier if we process number in increasing order.
+Based on this analysis we build next method.
+In it instead of increasing n by 1 when search for g(i) = n, we will take next n in a way that next number will be selected in a way that its digits are in increasing order.
+E.g. after 239999 next is 244444 not 24000.

 ```python
 class Digits: